Vanshita2611/DecryptCipher/README.md

 meaning.
 Armed with knowledge of the enemy's encryption algorithms and access to their Python code implementations, you must develop an algorithm capable of unraveling the intricate layers of encryption.

+Soliton:

+Define classes for each encryption algorithm: Vigenère, Keyword, Atbash, Scytale, and Substitution.

+Implement methods within each class for encryption (encrypt) and decryption (decrypt).

+Define a function decrypt_message to decrypt the encrypted message using a list of decryption algorithms in reverse order.

+Define the original message to be encrypted and decrypted.

+Encrypt the original message using a sequence of encryption algorithms.

+Decrypt the encrypted message using the decrypt_message function and the same sequence of decryption algorithms.

+Compare the decrypted message with the original message to check if decryption was successful.

+Output the result, indicating whether decryption was successful and displaying the original and decrypted messages if successful.